Aunsiels/Mesh_Bee/doc/documentation.md

 	    uint8 checkSum;                             //verify byte
 	}__attribute__ ((packed)) tsApiSpec;

 Let's go through it.
-We do not care about **startDelimiter**, it is always 0x7e and will be set for us.
-Then comes the **length** of the payload, which is the useful data in the Frame.
-The **teApiIdentifier** is the id to identify a packet.
-I can be one of the following option :
+We did not care about **startDelimiter**, it was always 0x7e and was set for us by a function.
+Then came the **length** of the payload, which was the useful data in the Frame.
+The **teApiIdentifier** was the id to identify a packet.
+It can be one of the following option :

 	typedef enum
 	{